 With the holidays approaching, the temptation to wow somebody with the gift of a puppy is ever-present.
-After all, the idea of giving a dog as a gift is extremely attractive.
 The thought of a new puppy as a gift conjures up images of a Norman Rockwell painting, but it’s often not the reality.
 One of the biggest mistakes people make is surprising their partner or child with a new pet.
 While it will certainly be a surprise, it may backfire.

 One of the most important steps to take is to do your homework.
 Each breed of dog has a different disposition and energy level.
 They are prone to different behaviors and tendencies, so it's important to match the breed to the owner.
 Puppies are adorable, but they are a ton of work.
 Consider the option of adopting a rescue instead.
 Not only will they be less work to care for, but an adult dog has a fully formed personality that the recipient can connect with prior to adoption.